Dragonmystic707/exalted-reincarnated/docs/System.md

 -   **Inconvenient task**
     &gt; There is at most mild danger, opposition, or time devoted to this &gt; task.
-At most the task will take a few hours–maybe a day.
+At most the task will take a few hours--maybe a day.

 -   **Serious Task
     &gt; **(+1 Resolve)